-Switchers move railcars and sections of trains in and around railyards (but should not be confused with rubber-tired railcar movers, smaller off-road vehicles than move individual railcars in yards, but are not considered switchers).
-Switchers that account for about 10 percent of freight diesel use could be converted to electric.
-For this measure, CARB would petition and/or advocate to the U.S. EPA to promulgate national zero emission standards for switchers to reduce criteria and toxic pollutants, fuel consumption, and GHG emissions.
+Switchers Locomotive switchers, or switchers, move railcars and sections of trains in and around railyards (but should not be confused with rubber tired railcar movers, smaller off-road vehicles than move individual railcars in yards, but are not considered switchers).
+Switchers that and account for about 10 percent of freight diesel use-could be converted.
+The 2017 petition to electric.
+U.S. EPA included a proposed standard for zero emission technology for use in certain overburdened areas and communities near railyards, but zero emission technology is now feasible for additional locomotive applications and geographical areas.
+For this measure, CARB would petition and/or advocate to the-U.S. EPA to promulgate national zero emission standards for switchers locomotives to reduce criteria and toxic pollutants, fuel consumption, and GHG emissions to achieve the needed NOx emissions reductions for the South Coast in 2037.

-Address Locomotive Remanufacturing Loophole
+Address Unlimited Locomotive Remanufacturing Loophole

 Federal rules currently define remanufactured locomotives as "new" when they are remanufactured, and do not set limits on how often locomotives can be remanufactured.
-The result is continued remanufacturing of old and polluting locomotives to the same pollution tier standards, and persistent pollution from these sources.
-For this measure, CARB would petition and/or advocate to the U.S. EPA to remove this regulatory loophole, in addition to the State-level rules discussed above.
+The result is continued For this measure, CARB would petition and/or advocate to U.S. EPA to address the regulatory provisions that allowscontinued remanufacturing of old and polluting locomotives to the same pollution tier standards, and persistent pollution from these sources.
+For this measure, CARB would petition and/or advocate to the U.S. EPA to remove this regulatory loophole, in addition to the State-level rules discussed above to achieve the needed NOx emissions reductions for the South Coast in 2037.